ietf-teep/architecture/draft-ietf-teep-architecture.md

 The Trust Anchor Store in a TAM consists of a list of Trust Anchors, which are certificates that sign various device TEE certificates.
-A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a certificate that the TAM trusts.
+A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a certificate that the TAM trusts, is contained in a whitelist, is not found on a blacklist and fulfills other policy criteria.

 ## Scalability

-This architecture uses a PKI, although self-signed certificates are also permitted.
+This architecture uses a PKI.
 Trust Anchors exist on the devices to enable the TEE to authenticate TAMs and TA signers, and TAMs use Trust Anchors to authenticate TEEs.
 When a PKI is used, many intermediate CA certificates can chain to a root certificate, each of which can issue